neuralmagic/sparseml/README.md

 ```

 ### ML Frameworks
-To use neuralmagicML framework specific tooling, the framework package(s) must already be installed in the environment.
+To use neuralmagicML framework-specific tooling, the framework package(s) must already be installed in the environment.

 The currently supported framework versions are:
 - PyTorch supported versions: >= `1.1.0`